Apemb/kekka/README.md

     - [Configuration](README.md#configuration)
     - [thenOnSuccess and thenOnFailure](README.md#thenonsuccess-and-thenonfailure)

+There is a chai plugin available to make sweeter assertions: [chai-kekka](https://github.com/apemb/chai-kekka).

 ### Result class

 A Result can be two things: either a Success (ie the happy path) or a Failure (something did not